python/devguide/getting-started/setup-building.rst

 `build all` will:

 1. Build a copy of Python that can run on the host machine (the "build" python);
-2. Ensure that a required version of Node is installed;
+2. Use nvm_ to ensure that the needed version of Node is installed;
 3. Download the code for all the binary dependencies of Python (such as ``libffi`` and ``mpdecimal``), and compile them for Emscripten; and
 4. Build a copy of Python that can run on Emscripten (the "host" python).